kyle-silver/kyle-silver.github.io/src/transcriptions/bright-mississippi/index.md

 <iframe class="video" width="560" height="315" src="https://www.youtube.com/embed/el9Um6T8ZKA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I originally transcribed this solo back in 2017, but I was never entirely happy with it.
-Marsalis can play with such speed that even slowing the recording down to a glacial pace in Audacity didn&rsquo;t help.
-Instead I needed rely on my knowledge of improvisational idioms, the mechanics of trumpet playing, and gut instinct.
-Even with all of that, I can&rsquo;t guarantee that this is 100% accurate: it&rsquo;s my best approximation after many, many revisions, but without a video of Wynton&rsquo;s fingers from the night this was recorded, there will always be a little bit of doubt.
+I originally transcribed this solo back in 2017 but was never really happy with the final result.
+The playing is just *so fast* that even after slowing the recording down to 10% speed in Audacity it was still hard to make out exactly what was going on.
+With technology failing me once again, I had to take a more *vibes-based* approach.
+Using the chord changes and the general melodic shape, I think I&rsquo;ve landed on something that&rsquo;s serviceable, although probably not 100% accurate.
+Without a video of Wynton&rsquo;s fingers from the night this was recorded, there will always be a little bit of doubt.

 <img
     alt="A transcription of a fast section from Wynton&rsquo;s solo"